spegustavo/javaUpdateEexample/README.md

 # javaUpdateEexample
-This projects has Updates exemples of each new featur of java  since java  8
+This projects has Updates exemples of each new feature of java  since java  8